meenakshi-kushwaha/mmaqshiny/README.md

 The package requires GPS file (.gpx) as a mandatory input along with timezone (a link to all accepted timezone formats in R is also included).
 All other pollutant files are optional.
 A testing data set is provided in the "data" folder inside inst/shiny; with each instrument folder containing 2 days of data.

-The example data included [here](https://github.com/meenakshi-kushwaha/mmaqshiny/tree/master/inst/shiny/data) contain file extensions-
+The example data included [here](https://github.com/meenakshi-kushwaha/mmaqshiny/tree/master/inst/shiny/data) contains with following file names -

 - xxx_Garmin correspond to Garmin GPS location files
 - xxx_AE51 correspond to AE51 BC files